 In Thailand’s south, you’ll see some of the world’s most beautiful beaches and islands, with dramatic karst formations sinking into azure blue seas.
 In the north, there are incredible ancient temples, luxury yoga retreats, and adventures in the jungle.

-Did you know that Cambodia has incredible southern beaches and islands, too?
+Did you know that Cambodia has incredible beaches and islands, too?
 The big difference is that, in Cambodia, you can easily find undeveloped, uncrowded and inexpensive beach paradises — which are much more difficult to find in Thailand.

 In central Thailand, there are awe-inspiring ancient temples to be explored, while in northern Thailand, yoga retreats and adventures in the jungle await.